waddone/application-backend-artists/README.md

 Finished or unfinished we would like to see your result and a couple of words of feedback from your end in order to get a better understanding of your thought process.
-Explain how you went about your implementation and how you would have approached the open tasks in case you could not finish the test in time.

 Send your feedback by creating a pull-request from your repository to the original one: https://github.com/gimmenetwork/application-backend-artists

 We are excited to see what you folks will be handing in!

-### Additional instructions

-Pay extra attention to the unique token requirement for artists and albums.
-Ensure that the `token generation` would always result in a unique token.
-Think big!

-Also, don't worry in case you will not finish in time.
-Make sure we can follow your thought process!

 ## Requirements